Positioning of Characters and Objects in the frame

 Non-diegetic sounds are added in post-production, usually music or narration, these are there to compliment visuals, not necessarily distract from them.

 In Shaun of the Dead, there is a scene that starts with the news report from the television playing, this is diegetic, as is the sound of the object Nick Frost's character throws at Mary.
-When they turn around and there is another zombie there, there is a sharp booming sound effect, which is
+When they turn around and there is another zombie there, there is a sharp booming sound effect, which is non-diegetic as there is nowhere for it to have come from in the scene.

 Within sound, there are 2 common types: Contrapuntal and Parallel.